-These financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+These financial statements are prepared in accordance with IFRS Accounting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").

-Significant accounting policies and the applicable basis of measurement used in the preparation of these financial statements are described in Note 3.
+Material accounting policy information and the applicable basis of measurement used in the preparation of these financial statements are described in Note 3.

-These financial statements were authorized by the Board of Directors on February 21, 2023.
+These financial statements were authorized by the Board of Directors on February 6, 2025.